ignaciomsarmiento/ignaciomsarmiento.github.io/index.md

 ---

-I'm a PhD Candidate at the [University of Illinois at Urbana Champaign](http://www.economics.illinois.edu).
+I'm a Postdoctoral Research Associate at the [National Center for Supercomputing Applications](http://www.ncsa.illinois.edu/).

 My interests are in Public, Urban, and Real Estate Economics.
 You can find my [CV here](/assets/CV_Sarmiento_Barbieri.pdf).